Twins of Evil: Hell Never Dies Tour

 Twins of Evil: Hell Never Dies Tour was the third double bill concert tour co-headlined by American rock bands Rob Zombie and Marilyn Manson.
 The tour was staged by concert promoter LiveNation, following the critical and commercial success of the Twins of Evil franchise, from July 9, 2019, until August 18, 2019, and included stops at the Rock USA and Rock Fest concert festivals in mid-July.
-It covered 24 dates throughout North America, including six shows in Canada, and lasted for six weeks.
+It covered 29 dates throughout North America, including seven shows in Canada, and lasted for six weeks.

 The tour was a sequel to the "Twins of Evil Tour" (2012) and the "Twins of Evil: The Second Coming Tour" (2018) and visited amphitheaters and indoor arenas.
 It was also staged to generate anticipation for the follow-up LPs to Manson's tenth studio album Heaven Upside Down (2017) and Zombie's sixth solo album The Electric Warlock Acid Witch Satanic Orgy Celebration Dispenser (2016).
 Both bands were in varying stages of writing and recording their respective follow-up LPs during this tour.
 Zombie was also in post-production for his 2019 film 3 from Hell.